spykelionel/auth_wiki/README.md

 ## Features
  * `Comment`
-       Adding suggestions in the form of text `comment`
+       Adding suggestions in the form of text to a Post
  * `Edit user details`
        User's credentials can be updated.
 For example if the user forgot their paasword and wants to change it
  * `List all users`